GDSC-KIIT/DSCKIIT-APP/README.md

 # DSCKIIT APP

-An app, made by DSCKIIT, for DSCKIIT.
+An app, made by DSCKIIT Members, for DSCKIIT.
 (To be made for the public in the later iterations)

 ## Inspiration: